Tonks89/RoboND-DeepLearning_Project/writeup.md

 For this project we are interested not only identifying the target, but also determining where in the picture the target is located so that the quadcopter can adjust its course accordingly and follow.
 Thus, the spatial information in the image matters.
 Deep neural networks with fully connected layers or convolutional neural networks do not preserve this information.
 However, fully convolutional neural networks (FCNs) do.

 FCNs allow us to extract features with different levels of complexity from images, and the use these features to segment the images into meaningful pieces.
-Thus, an FCN was used to segment that quadcopter images into three categories: background, other people, hero (person of interst).
+Thus, an FCN was used to segment that quadcopter images into three categories: background, other people, hero (target of interest).

 In general, FCNs are composed of 3 parts: Encoders, a 1x1 convolution, and decoders.

-* ------ image -------*
+![alt text][image_01]

 The encoders basically breakdown the input images into key features: Starting with simple features (such as basic shapes in the first layers) and moving on to more complex features (or combinations of simple shapes in the last layers).
-With each encoder the resolution of the original image is reduced and the number of extracted features increases (as shown by the increase in depth of each layer).
+With each encoder, the resolution of the original image is reduced and the number of extracted features increases (as shown by the increase in depth of each layer).
 Each of these layers is the result of convolving a filter over that layer's input.
 The parameters or weights of these filters are learned during training and they determine what kind of features are extracted.

 Next, a 1x1 convolution is applied on the output of the last encoder.
-This convolution consists in applying 1x1 filters (kernels),  which results a new set of layers with the same width and height as the layers of the last encoder.
+This convolution consists in applying 1x1 filters (kernels),  which results in a new set of layers with the same width and height as the layers of the last encoder.
 This convolution is preferred for image segmentation (instead of fully connected layers) because it preserves spatial information and also allows the network to work with images of different sizes.
 Fully connected layers flatten the output of the last encoder, thus they are better suited for classification tasks where spatial information is not important and images are the same size.

 Finally, the objective of the decoders are to map the features extracted by the encoders into an image with the same resolution as the input image.
 This is done by fusing (concatenating) various lower and higher resolution layers.
 For instance, in the image above the input to *Decoder 1* is upsampled and then fused with the layers of *Encoder 2*.
-This process is repeated until arriving to an image with the same resolution as the input image but segmented into three categories (3 channels): background, other people, hero.
+This process is repeated until arriving to an image with the same resolution as the input image but segmented into three categories (3 channels): background, other people, and hero.

-For this project the specific selected architechture is composed of the following elements:
+For this project the selected architechture is composed of the following elements:

-* An extra convolutional layer (depth 16) after the input image and before the encoders for later used in layer fusion.
-This layer extracts features but preserves the original image size.
+* An extra convolutional layer (depth 16) after the input image and before the encoders for later use in layer fusion.
+This layer extracts features, but preserves the original image size.

 * 3 encoders (depths 32, 64, 128)